robertjneal/rl/README.md

 This library leverages [Opaque Types](https://dotty.epfl.ch/docs/reference/other-new-features/opaques.html) pretty heavily.
 Opaque Types have a lot of nice features.
 See for example, [harness/src/main/scala/com/robertjneal/rl/types/Reward.scala](https://github.com/robertjneal/rl/blob/master/harness/src/main/scala/com/robertjneal/rl/types/Reward.scala).
 In addition to being able to provide type safety at compile time without overhead costs of boxing, it allows for easily adding operations.
 It would be nice if the Opaque Type could "inherit" the operations of the type it is aliasing, but still a wonderful feature nonetheless, especially in libraries where there are a lot of numeric operations, like a reinforcement library.
 Without Opaque Types we would need to either have classes for each type (or Value Classes in Scala 2) or use the primitive types.
 The former has a lot of overhead, and the latter is confusing.

+#### Union Types

+Because Opaque Types cannot inherit from other types, union types come in handy when you want to restrict a polymorphic class to some number of Opaque Types.
+You can see an example in the [Updaters class](https://github.com/robertjneal/rl/blob/master/harness/src/main/scala/com/robertjneal/rl/updater/Updaters.scala#L7) which uses the Union Type [Goal](https://github.com/robertjneal/rl/blob/master/harness/src/main/scala/com/robertjneal/rl/types/goal/Goal.scala).

 #### Trait Parameters

 I also take advantage of [trait parameters](https://dotty.epfl.ch/docs/reference/other-new-features/trait-parameters.html).
 For example, see [harness/src/main/scala/com/robertjneal/rl/Environment.scala](https://github.com/robertjneal/rl/blob/master/harness/src/main/scala/com/robertjneal/rl/Environment.scala#L5).